 I wish I’d asked more questions.
 That’s what I keep coming back to.
 If I’d have found out more at the time, I’d have an easier time finding him now.

 I started to get worried a few days later, when he started sleepwalking.

 He had never done that before, he was always a deep, and relatively still sleeper, but I woke up to find him stood at the foot of my bed.

 I called out to him, but he didn’t look up.
 His eyes were closed and he was whispering.
 As I stood to investigate, my husband pointed out that he had earphones in.
-Andrew was just standing there, his eyes closed, undeterred as my husband shook his shoulders, constantly chanting all this nonsense about darkness and a Goddess.
+Jacob was just standing there, his eyes closed, undeterred as my husband shook his shoulders.
+He just stood there, constantly chanting all this nonsense about darkness and a Goddess.

 He stayed that way for about a minute, before he just collapsed to the floor.
 In that moment, it felt like my heart stopped.
 He began chanting again, over and over, just one word.

 He began shaking, his whole body, shaking as his eyes opened wide, bloodshot and sore.
 There was a horrifying gargle from his throat and then he suddenly fell back, still.